Lose Weight and Keep It Off---Walk and Eat Well

 Thanks for stopping to see what is happening.

-One huge, unexpected side effect of all of this walking is that I experience a perpetual (it lasts most of the day till the next walk)"high---no kidding.
+One huge, unexpected side effect of all of this walking is that I experience a perpetual (it lasts most of the day till the next walk)"high"--no kidding.
+Of course those who run, cycle, or whatever will tell you they experience a similar feeling.

 .
 I do get some rather strange looks as I am walking along smiling from ear to ear...but I just cannot help myself.